ameena02/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a function that checks for alphabetic character a function that fix the sign of a number a function that prints the last digit of a number
+a function that checks for alphabetic character a function that fix the sign of a number a function that prints the last digit of a number a function that computes the abs value of an integer